 Conclusion - Marketing decision-making

-To improve marketing decisions, you need to think about how your decision-making process works.
+To improve marketing decisions, you have to think about how your decision-making process works.

 Consider who makes the decisions.
-Think about their expertise and the decision-making style that sits behind those decisions.
+Think about their expertise and the decision-making style which sits behind those decisions.

-Consider how much influence each person should have, and look at newer ways of working such as agile methodology.
-Working this out helps you make faster, better marketing decisions.
+Consider how much influence each person has.
+Look at new ways of working such as agile.

 Yoga : Photo by Dane Wetton on Unsplash